 Chase was selected to perform live at Indiecade and since then streams on IndieCade’s Twitch channel weekly bringing his show “Game Audio Life” to that platform.
 Chase’s music was also performed live by the Virtual Video Game Orchestral at MAGWest 2022.
 More of Chase’s accomplishments include being Game Revolution’s first team streamer as well as first Game Audio professional to be featured on a Gaming Website for his Behind the Scene composing series.
 He used to be a co-host of Game Audio Hour for three years.
 Chase is also the iASIG Chair.

-As a video game composer, Chase has brought his special signature sound to big libraries and has has written demos for Reason Studios and Soundiron, curated selections for Native Instruments Sounds.com, been added to the artist roster of the legendary, ILIO and Q Up Arts .
+As a video game composer, Chase has brought his special signature sound to big libraries and has worked with written demos for Spitfire, Reason Studios and Soundiron, curated selections for Native Instruments Sounds.com, been added to the artist roster of the legendary, ILIO and Q Up Arts .
 Chase also made two article debuts on the website of the music gear conglomerate, Sweetwater.

-When Chase isn’t busy working on projects he enjoys watching Anime, cruising up to Ventura and hiking.
-He also loves refurbishing games and fixing retro game consoles.
+When Chase isn’t busy working on projects he enjoys watching Anime, cruising up to Ventura.
+His beloved hobby is refurbishing games and fixing retro game consoles.

 Chase’s signature sound continues to deliver alluring compositions and professional mixes to his clients.
 Examples of his work can be heard on his website, YouTube and SoundCloud.
 Feel free to subscribe to his videos and/or follow him on Twitter (@chasebethea).